paralax/ColossalOpera/hard/museum_cameras_1.md

 * Cameras can't see around corners.
 * You can only place cameras in corners.
-* Assume every camera has a field of view of 90 degrees, yielding a triangular field of view.
+* Assume every camera has a field of view of 180 degrees, yielding a semicircular field of view.
 * Assume every camera's field of view will be equal to the left and right of the line in the corner where the camera is placed; this line bisects the angle of the corner.
+The camera points away from the corner.
 * Assume every camera has an otherwise infinite view.

 # Input Description